StandUpUAW Strike Support Drive

 You can change your password.
 We cannot.
 The best we can do is send you a reset link.
 If that does not work, we will have to turn the issue over to the support tech.
 They are happy to help and can fix issues we cannot.

 You do not have permission to change your own skills.
+If we know you have a skill, we put it on your profile.
 Call stewards are allowed to give the following basic skill checks: Audio, Carpenter, Electrician, Hand, Loader, Projection, Prop, Pusher, Replaced, and Student.
 Everything else must be approved by the Business Agent.
 Some may require proof of certification (Fork, CDL, etc.) or a skill evaluation (Weight Loading, Board Op, etc.).
 If you have skills that we are unaware of please reach out to the Business Agent.

 New Referents please note that “Orientation Complete” is a listed skill.
 That way the office knows they can move you as soon as you have the appropriate paperwork and Probation Evaluations.